 In the Garden:

-When using Worm Castings in the garden, spread worm castings and incorporate them into the surface soil levels of your raised beds.
-Use anywhere from 1" to 4" of Worm Castings.
+When using in the garden, spread and incorporate them into the surface soil levels of your raised beds.
+Use anywhere from 1″ to 4″.
 Worm Castings can also be added to the bottom of the planting hole when setting out transplants, or worked into the soil surrounding established flowers and vegetables.
-When planting seeds, put a handful of worm castings in each hole and plant your seed.
-Side dress with Worm Castings during the growing season at a rate of 1/2 cup per plant every 2 months.
+When planting seeds, put a handful of in each hole and plant your seed.
+Side dress with during the growing season at a rate of 1/2 cup per plant every 2 months.
 Worm Castings are gentle enough not to burn your seeds or the roots of your plants.

-Mix 4 cups of Worm Castings into the soil 2 - 3 inches below surface of each rose bush.
-You can also top dress the roses with Worm Castings if you are afraid of damaging the roots.
+Mix 4 cups of Worm Castings into the soil 2 – 3 inches below surface of each rose bush.
+You can also top dress the roses if you are afraid of damaging the roots.

 Work in 1 cup of worm castings into the soil above the roots, taking care not to damage them.
 Apply in Spring, early Summer and early Fall.
 If you are afraid of damaging the roots you can also top dress.
-The Worm Castings will not burn your plants if it touches them.
+They will not burn your plants if it touches them.